stuzenz/Sikulix-demo/README.md

 Methods where key modifiers can be used include: click(), dragDrop() , doubleClick() , rightClick(), type().

-Use KeyModifier.CTRL, KeyModifier.ALT, KeyModifier.SHIFT, KeyModifier.META instead.
+Use Key.CTRL, Key.ALT, Key.SHIFT, Key.META instead.